AciferBG/Poisoned-Pathways/README.md

 1. Remove any previous version of the mod before installing a new one.
 2. Extract the contents of the mod archive into your game's main directory (`BG2EE` / `EET`, where the `CHITIN.KEY` file is located).
 3. After extraction, your game folder should contain:
-   - A folder named **poisonouspathways**
+   - A folder named **Poisonedpathways**
-   - A file named **setup-poisonouspathways.exe**
+   - A file named **setup-Poisonedpathways.exe**
 4. Run the installer:
-   - Double-click `setup-poisonouspathways.exe` and follow the on-screen instructions.
+   - Double-click `setup-poisonedpathways.exe` and follow the on-screen instructions.
 5. To uninstall or change components:
-   - Run `setup-poisonouspathways.exe` again.
+   - Run `setup-poisonedpathways.exe` again.

 ## Recommended Character Level
 - Level 9+